Romano Minchella’s Italian restaurant

 It was a Saturday evening; every table in the restaurant was taken.
 And everything was excellent for our party of eleven – all plates were served at the same time (immaculately), service was really friendly and efficient, and the food was stunning.

-On this second visit, the Lardbutty rating for Romano’s goes up from 4 to 4.5 out of 5.
+After several visits (where everything’s been excellent) the Lardbutty rating for Romano’s goes up to a top-ranking 5 out of 5.

 ~ Type: Italian, British